-DOE/FE previously granted Cheniere authority to export 2.1 Bcf/d of LNG to any nation that has, or develops, the capacity to import LNG and with which the United States has, or enters into, a Free Trade Agreement requiring national treatment for trade in natural gas ("FTA Nations").7 The DOE/FE granted this authority pursuant to NGA section 3(c), which provides that applications to export shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."
-Pursuant to this mandate, the DOE/FE did not have discretion to consider the serious policy implications of granting this export authority9
+DOE/FE previously granted Golden Pass authority to export 2.6 Bcf/d of LNG to any nation that has, or develops, the capacity to import LNG and with which the United States has, or enters into, a Free Trade Agreement requiring national treatment for trade in natural gas ("FTA Nations").7 The DOE/FE granted this authority pursuant to NGA section 3(c), which provides that applications to export shall be "deemed to be consistent with the public interest" and must be "granted without modification or delay."8 Pursuant to this mandate, the DOE/FE did not have discretion to consider the serious policy implications of granting this export authority and stated that its order "should not be read to indicate DOE's views" regarding the policy arguments raised in Golden Pass's application.9

-Despite the earlier, automatic grant of export authority, the DOE/FE has a duty to ensure that the application before it in the instant proceeding for broader export authority is not inconsistent with the public interest pursuant to NGA section 3(a).
-The "public interest analysis of export applications" should be "focused on domestic need for natural gas," threats to domestic supply, and "other factors to the extent they are shown to be relevant."
-Relatively low and stable domestic natural gas prices make the United States attractive to manufacturers and make natural gas competitive against coal and fuel oil and viable as a transportation fuel.
+Despite the earlier, automatic grant of export authority, the DOE/FE has a duty to ensure that the application before it in the instant proceeding for broader export authority is not inconsistent with the public interest pursuant to NGA section 3(a).10 The "public interest analysis of export applications" should be "focused on domestic need for natural gas," threats to domestic supply, and "other factors to the extent they are shown to be relevant."11 LNG exports will reduce domestic supply, resulting in increased natural gas prices.
+Meanwhile, relatively low and stable domestic natural gas prices make the United States attractive to manufacturers and make natural gas competitive against coal and fuel oil and viable as a transportation fuel.

-APGA respectfully submits that Cheniere's proposal to export domestic LNG to non-FTA Nations is inconsistent with the public interest because it will increase domestic natural gas and electricity prices to the detriment of all consumers, inhibit this Nation's ability to forge a
+APGA respectfully submits that Golden Pass's proposal to export domestic LNG to non-FTA Nations is inconsistent with the public interest because it will increase domestic natural gas

-7 Cheniere Marketing., LLC, FE Docket No. 12-99-LNG, DOE/FE Order No. 3164 (2012).
+7 Gold Pass Products LLC, FE Docket No. 12-88-LNG, DOE/FE Order No. 3147 (2012).